 The kids glanced at one another, uncertain how to take this.
 None of them looked very confident of his pronouncement.
 Misato sniffed under her arm experimentally, then made a face.
 "Well, I was in a rush to get to work today and might have forgotten my deodorant.
 But are you sure that's not just it?
 I certainly don't feel any different than usual."

 "It is true."
 Kanonji rested his brow in one hand, seeming to slump where he stood.
 "Oh, where have I gone wrong?
 To think that my closest colleagues and defenders of the world order could have fallen under a villainous influence without my knowledge!
 Please accept my heartfelt apologies, my young friends."
 Tears fell to soak into the carpet, and his teeth were gritted against the apparent injustice of it all.
 "But KNOW THIS!"
-The psychic showman snapped erect, gaze locked on a point in the ceiling as though beseeching heaven while his emotional outpouring continued unabated.
+The psychic showman snapped erect, gaze locked on a point in the ceiling as though beseeching heaven while the tears continued to stream unabated.
 He looked much more determined than before.
 "I shall not allow this travesty to continue unopposed!
 I, Don Kanonji, your chosen guardian and sorcerer without peer, shall waste no time in expunging this dark fetor from your fair young forms!
 HOH!"

 He snatched up his spirit stick where it had fallen and rounded on the group.
 Tatsuki did not like where this was going one bit.
 "Hey, stupid!
 Didn't Ishida-san warn you about using your dopey magic in his home?
 This has gone far enough, I'm calling Rukia!
 She, at least, might actually know something about what's going on by now.
 So just sit tight and…"